 I have created a revolutionary new way for clients to heal and get over divorce or break-up.
 I am passionate about family and relationships and I work with clients to empower them to improve communication, manage conflict and reach a peaceful, amicable separation, so they can successfully co-parent together.
 I incorporate mindfulness practices into my coaching and mediation sessions so my clients are able to get more centered and grounded and become more mindful about the decisions they make.

-This unique method helps clients manage the conflict, re-frame your relationship with their partner and finalize all the paperwork so you can move on to the next chapter of your life.
+This unique method helps clients manage the conflict, re-frame their relationship with their partner and finalize all the paperwork so they can move on to the next chapter of your life.
 I believe that this approach will ensure a positive outcome for the family.
 I am currently working on my soon to be released book “Peaceful Divorce, Happy Kids.”

-I offer 1-1 coaching programs, group coaching, online courses, workshop, and mediation services.
+I offer 1-1 coaching programs, group coaching, online courses, workshops, and mediation services.